How to Expire a Post

 If you have specific events or seasonal posts that are only relevant at certain times of year, follow the steps below so Edgar won't publish that content when it's not relevant:

-- Create a new category for the posts (i.e., Spring or Thanksgiving, etc.) and uncheck the box that includes the category in random.
-Save category.
+Create a new category for the posts (i.e., Spring or Thanksgiving, etc.) and uncheck the box that includes the category in random.
+Save the category.

-Edgar won't publish these posts after the category is removed from the schedule, but you’ll still have the posts in your library for reuse on Facebook and LinkedIn when the same season/event/promotion becomes relevant again.
+Edgar won't publish these posts after the category is removed from the schedule, but you’ll still have the posts in your library for reuse on Facebook, LinkedIn, Instagram, and Pinterest when the same season/event/promotion becomes relevant again.

-Previously published content will only be recycled to Facebook and LinkedIn if you put a seasonal category back on the schedule in the future.
-New variations will be required to post the content to Twitter.
+Previously published posts will only not be recycled for X if you choose to use the category again in the future.
+New variations will be required to post the content to X .

 Check out our short webinar series on this topic: